WANY-FM

 WANY-FM (100.9 FM) is a radio station licensed to Albany, Kentucky, United States.
 The station is currently owned by local Pamela Allred and operates with a country music format.
 WANY maintains studios and transmitter facilities along KY 1590 (Burkesville Road) on the west side of Albany.

 History

-WANY-FM and its now-defunct AM sister station WANY went on the air at 106.3 FM.
-October 25, 1958.
+WANY-FM and its now-defunct AM sister station WANY went on the air at 106.3 FM on October 25, 1958.
 The stations were co-owned by Cecil Speck and Wallace Allred.
 The station changed frequencies to its current 100.9 FM in 2012.